gvwilson/sql-tutorial/index.md

 -   Condition is evaluated independently for each row
 -   Only rows that pass the test appear in results

-## 009: more complex filter conditions
+## 009: filter with more complex conditions

 ```sql
 select distinct species, sex, island